Mwindo/Entropic_Hangman/README.txt

 • Design and incorporate a simple library
 • Write clean code

 All of the goals were fulfilled except, in some instances, the last.
+[Edit from years later: I think my standards of clean code have increased considerably!]
 Certain parts of the code are better (e.g., Levenshteiner or dynamic_string_array) than others (e.g., game_menu or unicode_helper), but the opportunity cost of going through to refine things seemed too high given everything I still want to learn/practice and the relative unimportance of the project.
 (As Valéry wrote: un ouvrage n’est jamais achevé . . . mais abandonné.)
 Examples of what I would do if I *did* decide to refine things:
 • Refactor the main source code and break it into smaller files.
 Break longer functions apart.
 Make sure coding conventions across the project are consistent.
 • Include better error handling.
 Add more comments.
 • Create an abstract menu template with centralized input handling.